qbittorrent/search-plugins/wiki/How-to-configure-Jackett-plugin.md

-sufficient for most users, those who wish to perform searches at a wider array of indexing sites have the option of installing **[Jackett][jackett]** and running it in tandem with qBittorrent to take advantage of its much larger catalog of indexers (575, as of June 2024) and efficiency in retrieving results from them.
+sufficient for most users, those who wish to perform searches at a wider array of indexing sites have the option of installing **[Jackett][jackett]** and running it in tandem with qBittorrent to take advantage of its much larger catalog of indexers (584, as of November 2025) and efficiency in retrieving results from them.
 Configure the **Jackett qBittorrent plugin** (essentially, set the API key).

 ## What is Jackett?